SCIFIHISTORY.NET

 Picture

-A star is born!
 On this day in 2018, Extinction was released to the masses-at-large via Netflix's streaming portals.
-The SciFi feature starred Michael Peña and Lizzy Caplan, and here's the premise as listed on IMDB.com:
+Directed by Ben Young, the SciFi feature starred Michael Peña, Amelia Crouch, and Lizzy Caplan; and here's the premise as listed on IMDB.com:

 "A father has a recurring dream of losing his family.
 His nightmare turns into reality when the planet is invaded by a force bent on destruction.
 Fighting for their lives, he comes to realize an unknown strength to keep them safe from harm."